abhijithanumeswarakulkarni/blockhouseOANextJS/README.md

-## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+## BlockhouseOA

+This is a simple NextJS project that integrated with Apexcharts to produce charts from the data recieved from blockhouseOADjango project

+# Steps to run the project
+1) pnpm install
+2) pnpm dev

+This should boot up the project on [http](http://localhost:3000/)

+NOTE: The blockhouseOADjango must be running before you try to run UI.